 |Bonavita Gooseneck Kettle||1.0 Liter||3.9||Check Price|

-If you like to brew your own tea or coffee at home then go through these kettles review to find the best one for your stovetop.
+If you like to brew your own tea or coffee at home then go through these kettles reviews to find the best one for your stovetop.

 1) KitchenAid KTEN20CBPR 2.0-Quart Kettle with C Handle and Trim Band – Pyrite

 Beautiful and affordable, Kitchenaid stovetop kettle with C handle is our top pick for you.
 Its sleek modern design along with an attractive trim band is a perfect addition to your modern kitchen.
 Besides, both inside and outside of the kettle is porcelain coated.
 Unlike steel, the porcelain interior does not rust even if hot water sits inside for a while.
 The material can withstand high heat without chipping or flaking.

 The steel lid is wide enough to let you fill water easily.
 It sits securely on the pot to prevent wobbling when the water starts boiling.
 Once the water boils at the perfect temperature, you’ll hear a clear audible whistle.
 By gently pressing the thumb-open spout you can pour down the hot water into the mug.
 To make things more comfortable, Kitchenaid porcelain tea kettle features a C handle.